dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 F

 is force per area: It is the applied force 𝐹 divided by the cross-sectional area.
 The denominator, the fractional change in length, is the dimensionless ratio (Δ𝑙)/𝑙.
-Thus, the dimensions of stiffness are the dimensions of pressure—which are also the dimensions of energy density.
+Thus, the dimensions of stiffness are the dimensions of pressure — which are also the dimensions of energy density.
 To see the connection between pressure and energy density, multiply the definition of pressure (force per area) by length over length:

 length